 Always remember that bad news travels infinitely faster than good.
 So if you do take away something your customers perceive to be a part of standard service, they’re likely to tell other people about it – frequently and at length – producing Negative Publicity Fallout for your company.

-In the case of British Airways’ Brand Suicide, this problem is exacerbated by logistical issues.
-Not only are passengers expected to pay for food and drinks, but BA has also been known to run out of stock on several occasions.
-At other times, there’s simply not enough time to service an entire planeload of passengers during a journey.
+In the case of British Airways’ Brand Suicide, this “cheapening” problem is exacerbated by logistical issues.
+Not only are passengers now expected to pay for food and drinks, but BA has also been known to run out of stock on more than a few occasions.
+At other times, there’s simply not enough time to service an entire planeload of passengers during a given journey.

 Either situation ends up with BA begging for a public kicking from its customer-base.